hagai7/Simplified-Java-Verifier/README.md

 The program contain 3 packages written in Java:<br />
 - `main` - includes the main verifier file.<br />
 - `parsing` - includes the files responsible for parsing the input file and input exception classes.<br />
-- `scope` - includes files that validate the syntax and structure of scopes within the code (also includes related exception classes)..<br />
+- `scope` - includes files that validate the syntax and structure of scopes within the code (also includes related exception classes).<br />
 - `tests` - includes input exmaples of Sjava programs with valid or invalid syntax, for testing.<br />